Chain O'Lakes: Recreation

 The Chain O'Lakes allows for a wide range of outdoor recreational activities, including boating, kayaking, canoeing, hunting, fishing, birdwatching, swimming, water skiing, and tubing.
 To complement these activities are many local businesses, including numerous marinas, restaurants and bars, that serve the weekend and summer vacationers.
 Many of these businesses sponsor special events throughout the summer, including boat races, fishing tournaments and live musical performances.
 Boating horsepower is unrestricted on the Chain, and there are more than 28,000 registered boats on the Chain (as of 2009).

 Recreational opportunities are also provided through Chain O'Lakes State Park and the adjacent conservation area.
 Established in 1945, Chain O'Lakes State Park includes a free boat launch and a variety of hunting, hiking and fishing areas.
 The park includes Turner Lake, a small 44 acre lake in the park isolated from the Chain itself.
 Inside the park are four different trail systems, including a quarter-mile trail designed for disabled individuals and an 8 mi equestrian trail.
 Chain O'Lakes State Park also offers a number of campsites and cabins available for a low nightly fee.
 Horse rentals and boat rentals are provided throughout the summer months.

 The Chain O'Lakes is a preferred destination for fishermen.
-Species found in the Chain O'Lakes include walleye, largemouth bass, muskellunge, yellow perch, bluegill, various species of catfish, black crappie, white bass, yellow bass, grass carp, and northern pike.
+Species found in the Chain O'Lakes include walleye, largemouth bass, muskellunge, yellow perch, bluegill, various species of catfish, black crappie, white crappie, white bass, yellow bass, grass carp, and northern pike.
 The Illinois Department of Natural Resources report that approximately 10% of their annual muskellunge samples are over 3 ft, 6 inches long.
 Northern pikes and muskellunge in the trophy class are occasionally caught on the Chain.
 A status of the sport fishery of the lakes regarding these fish from 1954 to 2001 can be seen here.
 A number of invasive species have also been found to inhabit the Chain including snakehead and zebra mussel.

 The Chain O'Lakes also hosts a variety of winter activities, including snowmobiling, ice skating, cross-country skiing and ice fishing.